 1. Accelerating circular activities of 40 agribusiness SMEs

-O-Farms, along with two selected local enterprise support organisations (ESOs), will provide general business acceleration and in-depth innovation support to forty circular agribusinesses from Kenya and Ethiopia.
-Seed funding of 25K Euros will be awarded to two peer-selected SMEs per cohort.
+O-Farms, along with two selected local enterprise support organisations (ESOs), will provide general business acceleration and in-depth innovation support to forty circular agribusinesses from Ethiopia, Kenya and Uganda.
+Seed funding of 25K Euros will be awarded to three peer-selected SMEs per cohort.
 There is also a passthrough grant for selected ESOs to deliver these accelerator programs.

 2. Capacity building training for ESOs

 The selected ESOs will be trained on how to build a sustainable organization, deliver contextualized programming for entrepreneurs they care about based on proven best practices, and create an enabling environment that helps local entrepreneurs access the resources they need to grow their businesses.
-The training will also cover principles for a circular economy and particularly food systems, In addition to this technical assistance, ESOs will be provided with funding to lead two accelerator programs as well as milestone-dependent funding to make critical infrastructure investments to improve the sustainability of their organizations.
+The training will also cover principles for a circular economy and particularly food systems, In addition to this technical assistance, ESOs will be provided with funding to lead two accelerator programs in Kenya and one in both Ethiopia and Uganda as well as milestone-dependent funding to make critical infrastructure investments to improve the sustainability of their organizations.

 3. Sharing insights and learning

-We are investigating the current state of circular agribusiness in Kenya and Ethiopia and will publish our findings.
+We are investigating the current state of circular agribusiness in Kenya, Uganda and Ethiopia and will publish our findings.
 If you wish to receive updates on this, please sign up here.